ayushthepro111/space-invaders-in-python/README.md

 - Use the left and right arrow keys to move the spaceship
 - Press the spacebar to fire bullets
 - Avoid getting hit by the enemy bullets or the enemies themselves
-- Destroy all the enemies to win the game
+- Destroy all the enemies to make a high score
 - If the enemies reach the bottom of the screen, the game is over

 ## Screenshots